replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on July 19, 2024

 ### New Features {#new-features-v2024-07-19-0}
-* CMX: Added support for ARM based nodes in Oracle OKE.
+* Adds Compatibility Matrix support for ARM based nodes in Oracle OKE.

 ## v2024.07.15-0